Calcium Score Scan

 Know your coronary artery disease risk

-A calcium score scan can detect calcified cholesterol plaque in coronary arteries, which indicates heart disease.
+A calcium score scan can detect buildup called plaque in the arteries around the heart, which indicates heart disease.
 The computerized tomography (CT) scan is noninvasive, painless, and takes about five minutes.

 Learn more about calcium score scans

 In this video Dr. Soteria Karahalios, a board-certified cardiologist, explains what a calcium score scan is and when to consider getting a scan.

 When is calcium scoring recommended?